Magliana: Community activism

 Magliana was historically an underserved community that has fought to receive fair treatment from city and municipal authorities.
 Because Magliana was created by speculators in the 1970s in violation of construction regulations, it was not connected to city water, electricity.and sometimes power lines.
 Open spaces, sidewalks and roads were poorly maintained as well.

 Neighborhood residents organized, lobbied, protested and demanded for their neighbourhood be incorporated into Rome.
 The Comitato dei Quartieri della Magliana played a critical role in organising residents.
 During the 1970s, it even published a community newsletter.

 Another area of activism in Magliana concerned evictions.
-Many of Magliana's residents were nprivileged during the 1970s.
+Many of Magliana's residents were unprivileged during the 1970s.
 Landlords would demand unmanageable rents from residents even though apartments were sometimes not connected to water and telephone lines.
 Residents organized to halt evictions by developing strong networks and informing each other of pending evictions, and on the day of the intended evictions, they would telephone one another when the police entered the neighborhoods and residents would gather in the streets, and physically prevent police from entering the neighborhood.
 As a result of the activism, fewer evictions occurred in Magliana over time.

 Though the amount of activist activity in Magliana has decreased since the 1970s, there is still a significant amount of community organizing.
 There are squatter settlements in Magliana which house people who, for whatever reason, are not able to obtain housing.
 They are primarily run by communist and socialist organizations.

 On the more organised end of the spectrum, the Comitato di quartiere still holds activities and also teaches an Italian-language class for immigrants two days a week.